header home page link

 6.3M 192kbps mp3

 Well, this cracks me up at least.
-See cause there's that other one by those Phil 'n' Dog guys that was like a mega-smash... perhaps when they spin at Bootie in November we can have a "pressure-off"?
+See, cause there was that other Miami Sound Machine/Mylo mashup by those Phil 'n' Dog guys that was like a mega-smash, but nobody in the US knew that Miami Sound Machine song, so I made this as a corny tribute for Americans.
+Ha?
+Anyone?

 "Hella Dare You to Smoke"